-Search forward starting at the current line and moving 'down' through the the history as necessary using a non-incremental search for a string supplied by the user.
+Search forward starting at the current line and moving 'down' through the history as necessary using a non-incremental search for a string supplied by the user.
+The search string may match anywhere in a history line.

 history-search-forward ()